sneat-team/mockingo/README.md

   "testing"
 )

-var someFunc = mydependency.SomeFunc
+var someFunc = mydependency.SomeFunc  // Our pointer to dependency so we can replace it in unit tests

 func TestMyFunc(t *testing.T) {
-  // mocj helper to store history of calls mockedSomeFunc = mockingo.NewMockedFunc(t, "someFunc") someFunc = func(a, b string) string {
+  // mock helper to store history of calls with passed arguments mockedSomeFunc = mockingo.NewMockedFunc(t, "someFunc") someFunc = func(a, b string) string {
     mockedSomeFunc.Called(mockingo.NewArgument("a", a), mockingo.NewArgument("b", b))